Every child is an artist. The problem is how to remain an artist once we grow up. – Pablo Picasso

 Creativity is allowing yourself to make mistakes.
 Art is knowing which ones to keep. – Scott Adams

 Having a life full of mistakes, I found the more I experience life – the more I desired creativity.
 My art is an expression of the various interests and experiences of my life.
 Besides the normal diversities in life, in 2013, I was diagnosed with breast cancer.
 I have endured chemotherapy, surgeries, radiation, hormone therapy, and numerous side effects.
 Cancer has been a difficult journey.
 It was in those trials and tribulations that one finds strength, knowledge, and empathy.
 Art became an outlet, both for therapy and expressionism.

 True art is characterized by an irresistible urge in the creative artist. – Albert Einstein

 My first undergraduate degree was a BS in Organizational Management.
 Academically, I went on to complete an Master of Public Health in Human Sexuality, leading to job as the Executive Director for a HIV/AIDS non-profit.
 I continued working in the non-profit industry until my mid-thirties, before taking time to raise my children.
-I continued my academics to complete a BS in Information Technology.
-In addition, I have almost completed three other degrees, one being a BFA in Drawing.
+I possess a love of learning and continued my academics to complete a BS in Information Technology.
+In addition, I have almost completed four other degrees including a MEd in Early Childhood Education, BA in Medieval Literature, MA in Counseling, and a BFA in Drawing.
+No matter what degree I was working on, I was always taking an art course.
 After fighting cancer, I decided to pursue my dream of being an artist.
 I realized I cannot deny that art is an essential part of who I am.
 I have begun created works that express the unusual experiences and thoughts that surround my life.